sslcommerz/SSLCommerz-Laravel/readme.txt

   2. app\Http\Controllers\PublicSslCommerzPaymentController.php: All the functions to do the transaction.
 Read the comments carefully.
   3. app\Http\Controllers\SSLCommerz.php: Helping class, here you will input store information
   4. app\Http\Middleware\VerifyCsrfToken.php : Input Route names to accept call from out side your site
+  5. Sample_order_table.sql: This is a sample table to store order or transaction information.

 ==Run the project==